-South Africa is an upper middle-income country, but marked by such large social divisions, such a tortured history and so many complex problems that giving concrete meaning to inclusive development is very difficult.
-The current, urgent need for accelerated economic growth is clear, and a formidable challenge in itself.
-Yet a growth-first approach is not credible in a context of extensive poverty and profound inequality.
-Economic growth needs to be inherently more equitable so that people have a stake in it and do not doubt the need for it.
-Enhanced communication and economic literacy are also important so that ordinary citizens understand the need for economic growth and development, and appreciate the role of private enterprise and investment.
-Ideological opposition to capitalism and the market economy is not very helpful in the context of mass unemployment and a social crisis.
-Greater public understanding will help to build greater support for economic policy and recognition of the limits of redistribution and radical transformation without growth and development.
+South Africa is an upper middle-income country, but marked by such large social divisions, such a tortured history and so many complex problems that giving concrete meaning to inclusive development is particularly difficult.
+The current imperative to expand economic opportunities is clear, and a formidable challenge in itself.
+Yet a growth-first approach is simply not credible in the context of persistent racialised inequalities.
+Economic growth needs to be inherently more equitable, so that people have a direct stake in it and do not doubt the need for it.
+Improved economic literacy is also important so that citizens have a greater awareness of what lies behind the expansion of economic opportunities, and recognise the role of investment, enterprise and risk-taking as necessary ingredients of a dynamic economy.
+Generalised dismissal of capitalism and the market economy that does not look 'under the bonnet' to seek out specific processes of exclusion and how to 'fix' them, is not very helpful in the context of mass unemployment and a social crisis.
+Greater public understanding should help to develop a more coherent economic policy and ensure recognition of the limits of redistribution and transformation without development.
+Efforts to activate the capabilities and talents of marginalised groups will also help to make that growth and development more equitable and inclusive.

 This report is a preliminary attempt to identify certain principles and priorities of inclusive development that are particularly relevant to SA.
-The concept encourages a deliberate focus on objectives and actions where fairness and prosperity go together and are mutually-reinforcing.
+The concept encourages a deliberate focus on objectives and actions where fairness and prosperity go together and are mutually reinforcing.
 It means identifying ways of promoting equity and justice that create value and expand productive activity, rather than detract from investment, enterprise and jobs.
 This does not mean that the process and outcomes are benign and harmonious, with no-one losing out and no social disruption.
-Changing the country's development path necessitates questioning the status quo and challenging vested interests.
-Depending on the pace of change, this bound to be uncomfortable for some groups and communities, and it may provoke resistance.
+Making a country's development path more inclusive necessitates questioning the status quo and challenging vested interests.
+Depending on the pace of change, this bound to be uncomfortable for some groups and communities, and it may provoke resistance from those who benefit from the exclusion of others.
+Furthermore, measures taken in the name of inclusion (or 'transformation') may be hijacked in the interests of new forms of exclusion.

-The principle of active citizenship (or 'participation') seems particularly important in the SA context, given the legacy of the black majority's exclusion from the right to vote, to own significant economic assets and even to live freely in cities.
+The principle of active citizenship (or 'participation') seems particularly important in the SA context, given the legacy of the black majority's exclusion from the right to vote, to own economic assets and even to live freely in cities.
 Poor communities continue to suffer from multiple forms of exclusion.
-Mass unemployment and the absence of social security for working age adults reinforce the need to increase economic participation and for people to contribute to development through their labour power and through self-employment and enterprise formation.
-In an emerging economy, productive activity is much healthier than social welfare.
-Political participation is also vital to hold government to account, to make it more responsive, and to counter centralising and authoritarian tendencies.
-Consultation and persuasion are necessary to negotiate social transformation without eroding confidence among economic interests and provoking political instability.
+Mass unemployment and the absence of social security for working age adults reinforces the need to increase economic participation and for people to contribute to development through their labour power and through self-employment.
+When people take spontaneous initiatives to improve their wellbeing, through resettling in a different location or starting an enterprise, it should be applauded and supported by the state.
+In an emerging economy, productive activity is healthier and more sustainable than social welfare.
+Political participation is also vital to hold the government to account, to press for more responsive policies, and to counter centralising and authoritarian tendencies.
+Consultation and persuasion are necessary to negotiate social transformation without dissolving confidence among economic interests and provoking political instability.